Frequently Asked Questions

 As a non-matriculated student, you can enroll in graduate courses without being formally admitted to a program.
 You will have the same classroom experience as a matriculated student, and your credits can later be applied to one of our graduate programs should you be admitted.
 For more information, please visit www.shu.edu/graduate-affairs/non-matriculated.cfm.

-I graduated in May 2021 with my bachelor’s degree.
-I want to re-take an undergrad course to bring up my grade for my graduate degree application.
+I plan to graduate in May 2022 with my bachelor’s degree.
+I may want to re-take an undergrad course to bring up my grade for my graduate degree application.
 Can I enroll in summer courses at Seton Hall?

 Seton Hall offers students the opportunity to take undergraduate courses for credit without being formerly admitted and without enrolling in a degree program.
 To register for an undergraduate level course, you would complete the Non-matriculating application found at www.shu.edu/undergraduate-admissions/non-matriculated.cfm.